Access to the territory and push backs

 Measures taken by Romanian authorities to “close migration routes” and limit irregular entries

-• joint actions with representatives from the National Police, the Romanian Gendarmerie, the General Inspectorate for Immigration:
+• Joint patrols and operations with the National Police, Gendarmerie, and the General Inspectorate for Immigration;

 The European Commission pilot with Romania and cooperation with Frontex